 - Historical data and reports from past projects

 All of these resources can help streamline your current workload and ensure on-time delivery for your clients.
 Look for creative ways to maximize their usefulness for future projects and seek out additional resources you may have overlooked before.

 What to do when you have resource constraints in project management

-When you have resource constraints in project management, you absolutely need to get clear on your priorities, create a realistic timeline, and think at least two steps ahead.
+When you have resource constraints in project management, you absolutely need to get clear on your priorities, learn how to do capacity planning, create a realistic timeline, and think at least two steps ahead.

 If you have more than one active project, direct team focus with custom labeling.
 Color code by date, complexity, and/or urgency.
 Once you have a system in place, you can apply it to tasks within projects too.

 Make a realistic project timeline using all of your team’s schedule information including planned vacation days and PTO.
 View everyone’s availability in one place so you can evenly schedule out tasks.
 Include individual task durations too and double-check that your employees agree on your proposal — you never know if they might spot something you missed!